Mahi-markus/Assignment-4_Next/README.md

 - Frontend - A Next.js app that displays hotel details.
 - Backend - A Node.js and Express.js API that serves hotel data.

-- Requirements
+- Requirements:

 Before you begin, ensure you have the following installed on your machine:

-Node.js (version 14.x or above)
+- Node.js (version 14.x or above)
-npm (Node Package Manager)
+- npm (Node Package Manager)
 Installation Instructions

 ## 1. Clone the Repository